RobTillaart/Arduino/libraries/AM232X/README.md

 To access these values one must use **getTemperature()** and **getHumidity()**.

-## Planned changes
+## Future

-Fix several TODO's in the code.

 ## Warning

-The library has several open ends so use at own risk.
+The library has not been tested extensively yet so use at own risk.

 See also LICENSE